Masovian Borderland dialect

-The Masovian Borderland dialect (gwary pogranicza mazowieckiego) belongs to the Lesser Poland dialect group and is located in the part of Poland.
+The Masovian Borderland dialect (gwary pogranicza mazowieckiego) belongs to the Lesser Poland dialect group and is located in the central part of Poland.
 It borders the Kielce dialect to the south, the Łęczyca dialect to the east, the Western Lublin dialect, Masovian Łowicz dialect to the northeast, and the Near Mazovian dialect to the north.
 Similar to Łęczyca and Sieradz, influences from many dialect regions can be seen here.
+It encompasses the southwestern regions of historic Masovia and the central part of northern Lesser Poland, extending to the Pilica River in the north and the Vistula River in the east; the southern border runs along a line from Piotrków Trybunalski, Radom, and Puławy.
+This dialect is a transitional dialect between Lesser Poland and Masovia.

 Phonology

-Atypical of Lesser Polish dialects, devoicing of word-final consonants before vowels and liquids is present here.
+Atypical of Lesser Polish dialects, devoicing of word-final consonants before vowels and liquids is present here, except in the masculine past tense: brat ożeniuł się; nie mógem (nie mogłem).
 More typical of Lesser Polish dialects is the presence of mazurzenie, as well as siakanie (kosiula) and sometimes even szadzenie (nażywaly (nazywali)).

+The greatest number of dialectal features are preserved in the phonology - there exists a tendency to eliminate dialectal phonetic realizations seen in hypercorrect forms which occur more frequently due to the borderline location dialect causing a mixture of different pronunciations, with those consistent with the general Polish norm being preferred.

+Ablaut of 'e|'o is often missing, most often in verb stems: biere (biorę), ubiere sie, podniese się, zgnietły, wlekła, przyniesła, przywiezły; also in do siestry, zamietło się, pomietło się; żeniato, nieżeniato; w Kociełkach, w kosienkach, Pietrek, bierã (biorę).

+Traces of -ew-|-ow- can be seen mostly in the toponym do Głowaczewa.

+Mobile e is sometimes inserted: kiosek, wiater, kalesony leniane, obrusek liniany, po Kacperze, bober (bóbr), meter (metr), Pioter (Piotr) or can be removed due to hypercorrection: swetr.